edgeguide/expect/README.md

 ## Options

+The validation for each type may be configured using options.
+See the [Types section](#types) for a list of options limited to certain types.

+Note that `expect` does **not** support asynchronous functions as options.
+We strongly advise against attempting to, as passing  asynchronous functions will most likely result in unexpected behavior in current of future releases.

 In order to use options, you need to specify the types with objects containing a `type` property instead of strings.

 ```javascript